 Working with you we can deliver:

 Could COVID-19 pandemic lead to better indoor air for everyone?

-We are now in discussion with some of our clients, for them to provide host spaces for us to test the efficacy of our proposals.
-A particular project has recently been completed that may be suitable for field testing.
-We have produced a database and spreadsheet of nearly 40 appropriate technologies for helping combat the spread of viruses and toxins.
+During the first lockdown we produced a database and spreadsheet of nearly 40 appropriate technologies for helping combat the spread of viruses and toxins within the interior environment.
 In which we have collated and listed their various characteristics, all with different degrees of sophistication.
 In doing so, the following key points have come to the fore for further investigation: